 It’s easy to combine two colours to get a third colour, and that can be intercepted by a third-party, but it’s very hard to turn that combined colour back into its original two colours.
 It’s easy to go from A -> B, but difficult to go from B -> A.

-ECC is used for Sky ECC phones as it’s been around long enough to be studied and known as secure, uses asymmetric key exchange for higher security, has small key sizes for faster processing, and computers can do it easily but not ‘un-do’ it easily.
+ECC encryption is used for SKY ECC phones as it’s been around long enough to be studied and known as secure, uses asymmetric key exchange for higher security, has small key sizes for faster processing, and computers can do it easily but not ‘un-do’ it easily.

-ECC is a much faster type of cryptography for larger key sizes than anything else currently used.
-This has a number of benefits for Sky ECC:
+521-bit ECC is fundamentally future-proofed against cryptographic changes and can protect you for decades to come.
+Another important reason that 521-bit ECC encryption is used for SKY ECC is that ECC encryption is a much faster type of cryptography for larger key sizes than anything else currently used.
+This has a number of benefits for SKY ECC:

 - Security: Being fast is easy, but being fast and secure is very hard.
 Given the small size of the keys which ECC generates, and the quick speed at which these large and difficult keys are decrypted by those with the key, it can be said that it is magnitudes more secure than that which is standard for online banking.

 How many magnitudes more secure?
 What a great question.
-Let’s look at what banking uses and how it compares to ECC:
+Let’s look at what banking uses and how it compares to ECC encryption:

 - RSA 2048-bit keys are secure enough for online banking.